Yaskawa-Global/SmartPendantSDK/docs/en/howto-add-help-info.md

 ![Help Popup Example](assets/images/PhlebotinumUseHelpPopupExample.png "Help Popup"){:width="50%"}

-The HTML help files may only emply a limited subset of HTML elements.
+The HTML help files may only employ a limited subset of HTML elements.
 See documentation for the `Text` item [text](yml-reference.html#text) for detail.
 Images may be referenced via the HTML `img` element `src` attribute, but should be relative image paths from the location of the `.html` file.

 ### Registering HTML files